 Korea Tobacco & Ginseng Corporation, better known as KT&G, are the leading tobacco company in South Korea.
-It looks like they have seen the light with regards to tobacco harm reduction, because they’ve just launched their very own heat not burn product – the Lil.
+It looks like they have seen the light with regards to tobacco harm reduction, because they’ve just launched their very own heated tobacco product – the Lil.

-The product is more similar in design to the BAT Glo than it is to the PMI iQOS, and it looks like it operates exactly the same way that Glo does; it heats the tobacco stick externally, rather than having a central heated blade like PMI’s iQos does.
+The product is more similar in design to the BAT Glo than it is to the PMI iQOS, but it uses an internal spike to heat the processed tobacco rather than having a central heated blade like PMI’s iQos does.
 The tobacco stick that Lil uses will be called Fiit.
 It will also be interesting to see if KT&G run into any patent issues in the future from either PMI or BAT, due to the nature of the tobacco sticks.

 Lil is currently on a very limited release in South Korea, but it’s set to gradually roll out to the whole of South Korea.

 Will KT&G release it worldwide?
 That’s a tough one to call, but we doubt that it will.
 It may well end up in the Asian market but we doubt that it will go as far as Europe or the USA.
 We would love to be proved wrong though!

 As for cost, the Lil has been released at a price that’s similar to Glo and a bit cheaper than iQOS.
 The Fiit tobacco-filled sticks are going to be priced similar to the Heets and NeoStiks used by its competitors.
 There is currently a very real possibility of a tax hike going through the South Korean National assembly; that would ramp up the tax on a packet of Fiits, punishing people for having the temerity to switch to a less harmful option – and, of course, keeping those tobacco taxes rolling in.